10 Things You Should Carry On Every Mountain Bike Trip

 In addition to a multi-tool, repair kits are valuable for any mountain bike trip.
 Tires don't need to be often replaced; however, in remote areas folding spare tires are easier to carry than finding a suitable replacement.
 Again, brake and derailleur cables do not break frequently; however, they must be replaced immediately.

 Normal cycling can shake even the tightest nuts and bolts loose over time and at any rate cyclists who carry spare nuts, bolts, and parts are better prepared.
-If you're new to touring, check with your local bike repair shop before your trip to find out which nuts and bolts to Garry.
+If you're new to touring then check with your local bike repair shop before your trip to find out which nuts and bolts you will have to carry.

 8.Pack Enough Nutrient: